-I was thinking to start a blog about the engineer part of me.
-It still is a strong part of me, with a time full of adventures, personal changes and experiences.
-Since I arrived in Australia the spelling of engineer and its usage has always bothered me.
+Since I arrived in Australia in 1983, the spelling of engineer and its usage has always bothered me.
 Being an Ingenieur, I like to be accurate, therefore, let’s get one thing straight.

 A Word about the Word

-Mostly, when we hear the word engineer, in English, everyone thinks of engines.
+When we hear the word engineer, in English, almost everyone thinks of engines.
 People, who work with engines are call engineers.
-The engineering officer is the one who deals with engines.
-Then, there is another lot, those, who came out of university.
-You would not want to be mixed up with them, this snobbish lot, who did not want to get their hands dirty.
-They are called engineers, too, even they could not hold a spanner.
+The engineering officer is the one who deals with engines and other greasy machinery.
+Then, there is this other lot.
+Those, who came out of university.
+You would not want to be mixed up with them, this snobbish lot, who don’t want to get their hands dirty.
+They are called engineers, too, even they couldn’t hold a spanner.

-In German, Ingenieur, has nothing to do with engines.
-Due to its spelling and notorious mispronunciation by original English speakers, it sounds a bit like engineer, but, etymologically, it is not derived from engine, which in German is Motor.
-Ingenieur is derived from the word ingenious.
+In German, the word Ingenieur has nothing to do with engines.
+Due to its spelling and notorious mispronunciation by English speakers, it sounds a bit like engineer, but, etymologically, it is not derived from engine, which in German is Motor.
+Ingenieur stems from the word ingenious.

-The etymology of the English word is as follows: “In Middle English, a designer and constructor of fortifications and weapons was called: ingineer.” …which sounds more like it!
+The etymology of engineer is as follows: “In Middle English, a designer and constructor of fortifications and weapons was called: ingineer.” …which sounds more like it!
 At the same time, the French called this fellow: engigneor, derived from medieval Latin ingeniator.

-You can see the mixing up of the vowels, which one could blame the French for.
-Later, the French corrected it in their own language, but this was to no avail for the stubborn English, who never had a reformation of their language, ever.
+You can see the mixing up of the vowels; one could blame the French for it.
+Later, the French corrected the error in their language, but this was to no avail for the stubborn English, who never had a reformation of their language, ever.

 |Latin||ingeniarius||injeniarius||in + gignere ||motor|